-Training focus: Meeting the needs of all learners including SEND, and working with other professionals.
+Training focus: Meeting the needs of all learners including SEND and working with other professionals.

-In PD time, develop your understanding of the week's training focus, e.g., by meeting with an expert colleague to discuss how the needs of specific learners are met; by observing an intervention
+In PD time, develop your understanding of the week's training focus, e.g., by meeting with an expert colleague to discuss how the needs of specific learners are met; by observing an intervention- Work with SENDCO

-Plan, teach and assess four half days.
-Plan for deploying additional adults and ensuring smooth transitions throughout the three full days
+Plan, teach and assess maths/English (swap round from last week) AND phonics or another adult led session.
+Plan for deploying additional adults and ensuring smooth transitions throughout